-SI differentiates between and amplifies involuntary sensations, emotions, muscle contractions, and impulses for movement (ANS based reactions) over voluntarily directed signals which are usually coming from our own desire to avoid, manage or calm reactivity.
+SI differentiates between and amplifies involuntary sensations, emotions, muscle contractions, and impulses for movement (ANS based reactions) over voluntarily directed signals, which are usually coming from our own desire to avoid, manage, or calm reactivity.
 For example, let's say you were in a PSIP session working through a particular traumatic memory: your gut might tighten, your breathing becomes short and fast, your neck is pulling you to the right, and you are feeling irritated (possibly the beginnings of a State-1 or State-2 resolution process).
 You have an impulse to take a few deep breaths or think about your upcoming vacation.
 Your PSIP therapist, using selective inhibition, would ask you to notice and inhibit the impulse for a deep breath and the mental escape while drawing further attention to your tight gut, shallow breathing, the details of the muscles in your neck pulling you, and the irritation.
 They might even ask if the irritation is directed at them to include a projective relational layer of processing if the original events were relational in nature.
 They would coach you to track these symptoms without altering them in any way.
-You would allow the autonomic sensations, contractions, emotions, thoughts, and relational projective signals to emerge, which they would of their own accord when distractive coping is inhibited.
-These elements would follow a wave pattern of growing symptom intensity, peaking and then calming without any voluntary shaping of the response.
-Eventually, the autonomic signal would become louder and clearer in the areas of the gut, breath, neck, irritation, and turn into a full autonomic expression appropriate to the original events.
-This unmanaged wave phenomena is the natural resolution process of the ANS.
+You would allow the autonomic sensations, emotions, thoughts, contractions, relational projective signals to emerge, which they would of their own accord when distractive coping is inhibited. elements would follow a wave pattern of growing symptom intensity, peaking, and then calming without any voluntary shaping of the response.
+Eventually, the autonomic signal would become louder and more apparent in the areas of the gut, breath, neck, irritation, and turn into a full autonomic expression appropriate to the original events.
+This unmanaged wave phenomenon is the natural resolution process of the ANS.

-However, the PSIP therapist is non-directive when it comes to the organic expression that emerges in that protected container.
-The PSIP therapist is non-directive, however, when it comes to whatever emerges in that space.
+In contrast to the selective inhibition interventions, which is directive, the PSIP therapist is non-directive when it comes to the organic expression that emerges in that protected container.
+The PSIP therapist is non-directive and supportive when it comes whatever autonomic; primary sciousness expression emerges in that space.
 The intelligent, healing response that arises is trusted and allowed to run its course.
-It's equivalent to creating certain conditions that are needed to fall asleep such as quiet, darkness, no added stimulation that we can be directive about implementing.
+It's equivalent to creating certain conditions needed to fall asleep such as quiet, darkness. and no added stimulation that we can be directive about implementing.
 However, once the person has fallen asleep, the dream that arises has its own intelligence and internal logic that we can trust.
-Our clinical experience suggests that psychedelic therapy requires both a directive and non-directive component; the skill is in knowing which is appropriate when.
+Our clinical experience suggests that psychedelic therapy requires both a directive and non-directive component; the skill is knowing, which is appropriate when.